Complementizer: Complementizer stacking

-Taken from Nyvad et al., (2017) page 463-464

-We observe that complementizers are indeed stacked together in the beginning of the clause, acting as a complement of DP.
+Complementizers are indeed stacked together in the beginning of the clause and act as a complement of DP.
 CP-recusion structure on the right is applied for each of the clause, which points to evidence of complementizer stacking in Danish.
-In addition, we note the combination of som at der in (3a) is only possible in one specific order, which lead the researchers to believe that som may not require an empty operator in its Spec-CP position.
+In addition, the combination of som at der in (3a) is possible in only one specific order, which led the researchers to believe that som may not require an empty operator in its Spec-CP position.

 In various languages

 Assyrian Neo-Aramaic

 In Assyrian Neo-Aramaic, a modern Aramaic language, kat (or qat, depending on the dialect) is used as a complementizer and is related to the relativizer.
-Though it is less common in casual speech, and more so in formal conversation.
+It is less common in casual speech but more so in formal conversation.